-Rita Mustaphi is a choreographer, dancer and instructor of Kathak dance.
+Rita Mustaphi is a choreographer, dancer and master of Kathak dance, as well as the founder of Katha Dance Theatre.
 She strives to create works that provoke feeling, stimulate the senses and activate the mind.
 A native of Kolkata, India, she graduated from University of Calcutta with major in physiology and Rabindra Bharati University with a major in dance.
-She also studied intensively under the guidance of Pandit Birju Maharaj, the legendary master of Kathak dance.
+She is a disciple Pandit Birju Maharaj, the legendary master of Kathak dance.
 She began teaching in Twin Cities in 1978 and in 1987, she realized her dream of creating a professional company and school of Kathak dance—Katha Dance Theatre.
 KDT is Minnesota’s first Asian Indian dance company as well as one of only 12 professional Kathak companies in the U.S.

 Mustaphi is a roster artist for COMPAS, Creative Classroom’s global culture Program.
-She is a recipient of 3 McKnight Fellowships for choreography, a Leadership award from the Council of Asian Pacific Minnesotans, a 2011 Lifetime Achievement award from the India Association of Minnesota and a 2012 Education award from the Ordway Center for the Performing Arts in the category of Excellence in Vision.
+She is a recipient of three McKnight Fellowships for choreography, a Leadership award from the Council of Asian Pacific Minnesotans, a 2011 Lifetime Achievement award from the India Association of Minnesota and a 2012 Education award from the Ordway Center for the Performing Arts in the category of Excellence in Vision.
+Photo by Erik Saulitis.

-Nivedita Sahni has studied at the Jaipur school of Kathak dance and the Kathak Kendra School in New Delhi.
-In Minnesota, she has studied under Rita Mustaphi’s guidance for over six years and completed local workshops with Pandit Birju Maharaj and Ms. Saswati Sen. Her performance credits with KDT include The Hungry Stones (2018), Pourush – the Masculine, Ritusamhara – The Seasons (2017), Sufiana – the Sufi Ecstasy (2016), Rubaiyat – Life in a Day (2014), and Karna – the Abandoned Hero (2013).
+Nivedita Sahni first studied Kathak at the Jaipur school of Kathak dance and the Kathak Kendra School in New Delhi.
+Locally, she has studied under Rita Mustaphi for over six years and completed workshops with Pandit Birju Maharaj and Ms. Saswati Sen. Her performance credits with KDT include The Hungry Stones (2018) Pourush – the Masculine (2015), Ritu – The Seasons (2017), Sufiana – the Sufi Ecstasy (2016), Rubaiyat – Life in a Day (2014), and Karna – the Abandoned Hero (2013).
+Photo by Anjana Nair.